kaizhu256/node-utility2/README.md

-# quickstart programmatic example
+# quickstart node example
 #### to run this example, follow the instruction in the script below
 ```
 /*
 example.js

-this shared browser / node script will programmatically
+this shared browser / node script will
 run browser tests with coverage (via istanbul-lite and phantomjs-lite)

 instruction